Return Ballots by Tuesday, August 6th

 Hira Singh Bhullar is a senior software developer for Starbucks who is running on a progressive platform.
 Bhullar is a board member of several nonprofits, including Kent Youth and Family Services, the Khalsa Gurmat Center, the Kent Schools Foundation, and the Kent YMCA.
 His campaign is centered on job creation that supports families, improving transportation, creative revenue generation, and transparency in city government.
 As an immigrant himself, Bhullar is a leader in the Sikh community and supports immigration reform and embracing diversity in the community.
 He wants to work on more funding for the police department as well as solutions to issues of traffic and congestion.

-Bhullar and Franklin are facing off against 16-year incumbent Les Thomas, who has missed time on the council recently for series health reasons.
+Bhullar and Franklin are facing off against 16-year incumbent Les Thomas, who has missed time on the council recently for serious health reasons.
 A former Republican and independent candidate in the early 2000s, Thomas is a more moderate voice on the council.

 Awale Farah is currently pursuing a master's degree in Innovative Leadership from Saybrook University.
-Farah's campaign is focused on increasing access to public transportation, increasing affordable housing, and more well-paid jobs for families.
+Farah's campaign is focused on increasing access to public transportation, affordable housing, and more well-paid jobs for families.
 As a passionate learner about food security and access to healthy foods in Kent, he has served as a volunteer at the Living Well Kent greenhouse and the Kent Farmer’s Market.

 Farah is running against Barry Fudenski, Ron Johnson, and Zandria Michaud.
 Fudenski is an Air Force veteran who states that he wants to address public transportation to Seattle and Tacoma, support homeless and veteran assistance programs, and address fair taxation, but he has few platform details available about how he would tackle these issues.
 Johnson is an information security professional who is focusing on increasing community involvement and managing a prioritized budget, but his campaign also lacks details.
 Michaud is a student at UW Tacoma, a U.S. Army veteran, a park steward for Green Kent, and a member of the Kent Parks and Recreation Commission.
 Michaud, along with Bhullar and Larimer, was among 8 candidates shortlisted from a pool of 36 candidates for the vacancy in Position 1 in 2018 after Tina Budell's departure from the city council.
 Michaud would seek funding for funding additional police officers and sustainable parks funding.